therealrmac/c19-spa-xhr-petfood/README.md

 # XHR pet food

-*First upload, will work on it more later*
+*Second upload, will work on it more later unless I actually satisfied with it*

 ###Instructions
 1. Create a a format for your dog food JSON file using javascript